blueberrymusic/Deep-Learning-A-Visual-Approach/Notebooks/README.md

 without an explicit citation in the book are by the author, and are released under the MIT license.

+These free notebooks are for educational purposes only, and I'm sharing them so you can see what I did to make the book's figures.
+They were written in a standalone Python environment, using the versions of Python and the included libraries current at the book's original publication.
+Unfortunately, I don't have the means to maintain these notebooks in perpetuity, including updating them as the underlying libraries change, or porting them to new environments.
+Since they're only meant as guides and examples, I encourage you to hack and adapt them to get them to run as you like, and to achieve the results you're after.

 ## Have Fun!